johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   lyric: |
     Guess we built a castle out of sand
   commentary: |
     The first 10 seconds of this song had me immediately hooked, and then it made me feel like I'd been bait-and-switched.
-There's purpose in those first few seconds; and then it takes almost a full minute to get back to that level of energy and excitement.
+There’s purpose in those first few seconds; and then it takes almost a full minute to get back to that level of energy and excitement.

-    When it gets going though, it's great.
-The relentless synth-pop bass line feels like a throwback to Robyn's “[Dancing On My Own](https://www.youtube.com/watch?v=CcNo07Xp8aQ)”, and Saba’s vocals cut through it beautifully.
+    When it gets going though, it’s great.
+The relentless synth-pop bass line feels like a throwback to Robyn’s “[Dancing On My Own](https://www.youtube.com/watch?v=CcNo07Xp8aQ)”, and Saba’s vocals cut through it beautifully.

 - country: "Estonia"
   shortcode: "EST"